Alex Hartridge: Career

+Exeter City

 Born in Torquay, Hartridge began his career with Exeter City, turning professional in April 2017.
 He spent five loan spells on loan at Truro City.

 He made his senior debut for Exeter City on 28 November 2017, in the EFL Cup.
 He made his Football League debut for them on 29 December 2018.

 On 12 July 2019, Hartridge signed a six-month loan deal with National League South side Bath City.
 In mid-November, he was recalled due to Exeter's injury crisis.
 Hartridge sat on the bench for one game, before he headed back to Bath City.
 However, he was recalled once again on 3 January 2020 to be involved in Exeter's weekend fixture.
 On 9 January 2020, he headed back to Bath City for the third team, the club confirmed, for the rest of the season.

 He scored his first goal for Exeter in an EFL Trophy tie against Swindon Town on 6 October 2020.

+In March 2024, Hartridge's departure from the club at the end of the season was announced with the defender having rejected the offer of a new contract.

+Wycombe Wanderers

+In May 2024 it was announced that he would sign for Wycombe Wanderers on 1 July 2024.

+He returned on loan to Exeter City in January 2025.

+Burton Albion

+On 1 September 2025, Hartridge signed for fellow League One club Burton Albion on a one-year deal for an undisclosed fee.